NBruhno/homepage/README.md

 Make sure to have yarn installed, and run `yarn` before starting to download the required packages.

 To run the application locally, run `yarn dev`.
-This will start both Next and Storybook.
-If you want to start any of them up individually, use `yarn dev:next` or `yarn dev:storybook`.
+This will start Next.

 If you want to run the application as it would on Vercel, you can install Vercel `npm i -g vercel` and run `vercel dev`.

 You can find the website at `http://localhost:3000` and you can access the API at `http://localhost:3000/api` once running.

 ## Building the application
 To build the application, run `yarn build`.
-If you want to build Next and Storybook individually, run `yarn build:next` or `yarn build:storybook`.
 Once build, the application can be run with `yarn start`.
-Storybook is put into `/public` and is a static build.

 ## Linting and testing
 To lint the application, run `yarn lint`.
 If you want to run eslint and tsc individually, run `yarn lint:eslint` or `yarn lint:tsc`